 Upcoming Courses

-The Occupational Health Nurse Certification Course will be an interactive, in-person program to prepare registered nurses on a guided study for the COHN and COHN-S exam.
+The Certified Occupational Health Nurse Review Course will be an interactive, in-person program to prepare registered nurses on a guided study for the COHN and COHN-S exam.
 The course work will be extensive with additional study material provided for continued prep after the course and prior to the exam.
 This course will provide a systematic review based on the COHN and COHN-S handbooks, as well as test taking and knowledge retention on the legal, ethical, and regulatory issues surrounding the occupational health nurse role, which includes hands on care to program and case management.
+This course is 100% in-person.
+This nursing continuing professional development activity was approved by North Carolina Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+The course has been approved for 20.5 contact hours.

 2024 Occupational Safety and Health Spring Institute